 5. Use a travel pillow

 If you need a travel pillow, try it out at home first to make sure it will work for you and puts you in the right position – falling asleep sitting up is awkward.
-And while airlines may provide blankets, you may want to bring your own or a scarf to use in case you get chilly.
+And while airlines may provide blankets, you may want to bring your own travel blanket or a pashmina scarf to use in case you get chilly.
 Some travelers recommend changing into pajamas and doing your usual nighttime routine to help you get into the sleeping frame of mind.

 6. Wear comfortable clothes